mitjafelicijan/mitjafelicijan.com/content/posts/2024-03-14-configuration-and-plugin-hell-and-why-i-dont-use-vim-and-tmux-anymore.md

 [Tmux](https://github.com/tmux/tmux).
 Batteries included and with sane defaults.
 No config file or plugins on my system to make it usable.

 This elitism about personal setups is so exhausting.
-You should use your computer the way you want to use it, and I will use my the way I see fit.
+You should use your computer the way you want to use it, and I will use mine the way I see fit.
 This herd mentality I see so often is so cringe.
 I'm so over taking people seriously when it comes to these topics.